WeirdMidas/AetherAtlas/README.md

 Details see [the lead project](https://github.com/yc9559/sdm855-tune/commits/master) & [perfd-opt commits](https://github.com/yc9559/perfd-opt/commits/master)

+## Features
+- Optimize the scheduler behavior to be more efficient with each SOC architecture.
+Reserve one or two cores for foreground and top-app (depending on whether the device is a 4x4 or 6x2, etc.), distribute tasks correctly between cores and allow more efficient utilization between CPUs.
+Favoring more efficient multithreading for energy savings.
+- Schedutil optimized with a focus on resolving tasks quickly before resting, which generally favors energy savings by allowing the strategy of responding aggressively to user demand and using a conservative configuration if the user stops.
+- Pinning of threads that handle scrolling on small cores, maximizing energy savings when scrolling and avoiding using big cores for tasks that small cores can handle efficiently.

 ## Profiles

 - powersave: based on balance mode, but with lower max frequency